 Omdurman Maternity Hospital, supported through partnership with Cork University Maternity Hospital

-The programme is situated within the Quality Imrprovement Division and builds on many initiatives already undertaken by health staff.
+The programme is situated within the National Quality Improvement Team and builds on many initiatives already undertaken by health staff.
 These range from providing support for hospitals in other countries to individuals who go overseas for development projects or following humanitarian disasters.
 The Programme Lead is Dr David Weakliam, Consultant in Public Health Medicine.

 The Technical Advisory Group members are: